lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     write_data amorphousSiO.data

+..  container:: justify

+    *Disclaimer --* I created this procedure by intuition and not from proper calibration, do not copy it without making your own tests if you intend to publish your results.

 .. admonition:: Anisotropic versus isotropic barostat
     :class: info

-    Here, an isotropic barostat is used for the melted phase at 6000 K, and then an anisotropic barostat when cooling down the system.
+    Here, an isotropic barostat is used for the melted phase at :math:`T = 6000\,\text{K}`, and then an anisotropic barostat is used for all following phases.
 With the anisotropic barostat, all three directions of space are adjusted independently from one another.
 Such anisotropic barostat is usually a better choice for a solid phase, when there is no reason for the final solid phase to